 Professor Marcus Atlas says, “What our team found is that the tympanic membrane cells, called keratinocytes, actively proliferate and migrate across this scaffold, promoting the healing process.
 This is a major step for ESIA as we move to translate our research science to the world.”

 The device is developed in two different formulations, which will allow ClearDrum® to dissolve over time addressing small perforations or acting as a long-lasting implant for larger perforations, with no need for further operations.
 Plus, the transparent material enables ongoing monitoring of healing and resolution of the middle ear.

 The World Health Organization estimates that 65-330 million individuals have CMED, and 60% of them have a significant hearing impairment.
 ClearDrum® will provide a novel and effective treatment for sufferers of CMED, which is a major cause of global disability in ear surgery practice and is particularly prevalent in Australian indigenous populations.

-Ear Science Institute Australia Chief Executive Officer Sandra Bellekom adds, “Our plan is for ClearDrum® to be available to the patients in a clinical trial next year, without funding such as this from MTPConnect, that opportunity for the end-user to benefit from our breakthrough research would be a lot further away.”
+ESIA Chief Executive Officer Sandra Bellekom adds, “Our plan is for ClearDrum® to be available to the patients in a clinical trial next year, without funding such as this from MTPConnect, that opportunity for the end user to benefit from our breakthrough research would be a lot further away.”

 Professor Marcus Atlas worked with lead scientist Dr Filippo Valente on the successful grant.
 Dr Valente says, “Current treatments leave a significant percentage of individuals with ongoing problems, often requiring multiple surgeries and incurring high costs for the healthcare system.
 The Cleardrum® device aims to provide an off-the-shelf, near-permanent implant, to resolve these difficulties in a single, straightforward surgical procedure.”